Das Haus Anubis

 Das Haus Anubis is a television program produced jointly by Belgian broadcaster Studio 100 and Nickelodeon Germany.
 The first remake of Het Huis Anubis aired in The Netherlands and Belgium.
 Another English remake called House of Anubis aired in 2011.
 With a seven-figure production budget, it is one of Nickelodeon's largest in-house productions, and the first German daily soap opera specifically aimed at older children.
-From 29 September 2009 to 4 May 2012, the show had been running both on children's channel Nick (daily at 7:40pm, and repeated in the afternoon and at weekends), and season 1 on music channel VIVA.
+From 29 September 2009 to 4 May 2012, the show aired on both children's channel Nick (daily at 7:40pm, and repeated in the afternoon and at weekends), and season 1 on music channel VIVA.
 Das Haus Anubis is aimed at children twelve years old and above, and is the German remake of the successful Dutch television programme, Het Huis Anubis.
-This 2006-2009 series was one of the most successful children's series in the Benelux countries.
+This 2006–2009 series was one of the most successful children's series in the Benelux countries.

 Summary

 The show focuses on eight young people living at a boarding school, Haus Anubis, of which Nina is the newest occupant.
 On the day of her arrival, the surly steward, Viktor, shows her her room.
 What she does not know is that her room previously belonged to Linn, the best friend of classmate Luzy; Linn has disappeared without a trace.
 Nina's first encounter with Luzy is not exactly cordial; Luzy, who is very concerned for Linn, would rather throw the frightened Nina straight out.

 But this is not the only secret in the school.
 The walls of the house, in which the eight students live together, seem to hide another secret.
 A fellow student disappears, the caretaker seems on his guard and the teachers begin acting strangely when talking about the Haus Anubis.
 A little anxious, but driven by curiosity, the students set out to discover the secrets of their home.